Skip to content

 Pro Tip

-Run mkdocs serve instead of mkdocs build during local development.
+Run task serve (or properdocs serve) instead of task build during local development.
 The live-reload server refreshes the browser on every save.

 Draft Posts

 Posts with a future date are hidden in production builds.
-They only appear when running mkdocs serve locally.
+They only appear when running properdocs serve locally.

 Example: Tabbed Content